If no further work is needed, it will be wise to return to the regular routine as soon as possible.

 The first line, yin, shows one who is firm, yet flexible.
 This person will perform the correct action and will be successful.

 The third line, yin, shows a servant riding in a carriage.
-By taking advantage of the situation, this person has made him or herself vulnerable and will be attacked by robbers.
+By taking advantage of the situation, this person has made themself vulnerable and will be attacked by robbers.
 In this situation, no precaution can avoid trouble.

-The fourth line, yang, shows one who receives the graces of friends after they have removed their slippers, or the false prestige that comes with victory.
+The fourth line, yang, shows one who is victorious and receives the graces of friends after they have removed their slippers of false prestige.

-The fifth line, yin, shows one who is humble enough to return to small duties after a great struggle has been won.
+The fifth line, yin, shows one who is humble enough to return to small duties after a great struggle is won.
 Such a person will win the confidence of all people.

 The sixth line, yin, shows resolution and harmony.
 The image is a feudal prince who shoots a falcon on a high wall with one of his arrows.
 Striking the target implies success.